SystemsApproach/book/preface.rst

    (*Switched Ethernet*), including expanded coverage of VLANs.
 -  Section 3.5 updated to include descriptions of *White-Box Switches* and *Software-Defined Networks* (SDN).
--  New Perspective Section in Chapter 3 describes *VXLANs* and the role of overlays in the Cloud.
+-  New Perspective Section in Chapter 3 describes virtual network ovelays, *VXLAN*, and the role of overlays in the Cloud.
 -  Refactored topics across Sections 4.1 (*Global Internet*) and 4.2 (*IP Version 6*).